openhive-network/devportal/_nodeop/mira-performance-tuning.md

 ---

 <h4 class="danger well">
-  Please note, MIRA removed in HF25 (see: <a href="https://gitlab.syncad.com/hive/hive/-/merge_requests/185">!185</a>).
+  Please note, MIRA was removed in HF25 (see: <a href="https://gitlab.syncad.com/hive/hive/-/merge_requests/185">!185</a>).
 This document is outdated and will remain in place to give historical context prior to HF25.
 </h4>

 # Preface